AlteracFinished/memo/memo/JDK_8_ssl_config.md

 # Modify configs for SSL connections in JDK 8

 ## PROBLEM DESCRIPTION
-MySQL/Redis in cloud services maybe configed as SSL only, which prevent Java server accessing without SSL configuration.
-In addition to configuration in Java Server Process, we have to check whether SSL is enabled in JDK.
+MySQL/Redis in cloud services could be configured as SSL only, which prevents the Java server connect MySQL/Redis without SSL configuration.
+In addition to SSL connection properties in the Java Server Process, we should modify the configuration in JRE.

 ## SOLUTION
-Edit `jdk.tls.disabledAlgorithms` configuration in `java.security`(Path maybe `/etc/alternatives/jre_1.8.0_openjdk/lib/security/java.security` in Centos 7), remove `SSL` if exists.
+Edit `jdk.tls.disabledAlgorithms` configuration in `java.security`(Path maybe `/etc/alternatives/jre_1.8.0_openjdk/lib/security/java.security` in Centos 7), remove `SSL` or `TLS` if exists.

 ##### Before
 ![Before](./pics/ssl_config_before.png)